pnxtech/Hydra4Net-Development/HostingMessageDemo/README.md

 .AddHydraServices(config)
 .AddHydraEventHandler<SampleMessageHandler>();
 ```
 The `AddHydraEventHandler` method requires an implementation of the `IHydraEventsHandler` interface.
-The abstract class `HydraEventsHandler` implements this for you, with the exception of the `OnMessageReceived` and `OnQueueMessageReceived` methods.
+The helper class `HydraEventsHandler` implements this for you with default empty handlers.

 The library also handles Hydra queue management for you.